Actionable Book Summary: The 4-Hour Workweek by Tim Ferriss

-You too, can become an expert.
+You too can become an expert.
 Don’t believe me?
 Open YouTube or search something in Google, a bunch of 20-something-year-old state they know more than you.

 So, it’s not a question of whether or not you can become a guru; the question is, how to become one?

-First, let me tell you how Tim describes the word expert in the book: …”expert” in the context of selling product means that you know more about the topic than the purchaser.
+First, let me tell you how Tim describes the word expert in the book: …”expert” in the context of selling products means that you know more about the topic than the purchaser.
 No more.”

 So, you just need to know a bit more than everyone else on a particular topic to call yourself a guru.
 And these days it’s super easy to master a field.
 Actually, Tim shares a simple process that will help you become the expert you’ve always dreamed of: